 Anyone can qualify

-The application and approval process for auto title loans is typically fast.
+The application process for title loans is typically fast.
 In most cases, you’ll have the money in your bank account within 24 hours.
 The amount you can apply for is based on the value of your car.
 For example, the lender may cap your loan amount at 50% of your car’s value, or some other percentage.

 You keep the car